Rare First State of Abraham Ortelius' Map of the Americas, One of the Most Iconic Maps of the Western Hemisphere

 Theatrum Orbis Terrarum, Ortelius' atlas, outperformed competing atlases from other cartographic luminaries like the Mercator family.
 Between 1570 and 1612, 31 editions of the atlas were published in seven languages.
 This map first appeared in the very first 1570 atlas.

 There were also several states of each edition.
-For the first edition, in 1573, the mislabeled Azores, first called the Canariae insule, were corrected to Las Acores.
-The third state had the longitude number 230 erased and was most likely made in 1575.
+For the first edition, the plate was quickly corrected in 1570, when the mislabeled Azores, first called the Canariae insule, were corrected to Las Acores.
+The toponym on this example is Canariae insule, making it a scarce first state.
+The third state of the first edition had the longitude number 230 erased and was most likely made in 1575.

 The first state of the map is exceptionally rare.
 This is the second example we have offered in over 25 years in business.